Vanguard International Dividend Appreciation ETF (NASDAQ:VIGI) Short Interest Update

-Vanguard International Dividend Appreciation ETF (NASDAQ:VIGI) was the recipient of a large decrease in short interest in the month of December.
-As of December 31st, there was short interest totalling 88,300 shares, a decrease of 35.9% from the December 15th total of 137,700 shares.
-Based on an average daily volume of 109,700 shares, the days-to-cover ratio is presently 0.8 days.
+Vanguard International Dividend Appreciation ETF (NASDAQ:VIGI) was the target of a large decline in short interest during the month of February.
+As of February 15th, there was short interest totalling 53,900 shares, a decline of 46.4% from the January 31st total of 100,600 shares.
+Based on an average trading volume of 148,300 shares, the short-interest ratio is presently 0.4 days.

+Hedge funds have recently modified their holdings of the stock.
+Capital Investment Advisory Services LLC bought a new stake in Vanguard International Dividend Appreciation ETF during the 2nd quarter worth $26,000.
+Wealthcare Advisory Partners LLC grew its position in Vanguard International Dividend Appreciation ETF by 81.8% during the 1st quarter.
+Wealthcare Advisory Partners LLC now owns 838 shares of the company’s stock worth $49,000 after acquiring an additional 377 shares during the last quarter.
+FMR LLC grew its position in Vanguard International Dividend Appreciation ETF by 140.9% during the 1st quarter.
+FMR LLC now owns 807 shares of the company’s stock worth $52,000 after acquiring an additional 472 shares during the last quarter.
+Valeo Financial Advisors LLC bought a new stake in Vanguard International Dividend Appreciation ETF during the 2nd quarter worth $59,000.
+Finally, Bessemer Group Inc. bought a new stake in Vanguard International Dividend Appreciation ETF during the 2nd quarter worth $59,000.

+Shares of VIGI stock opened at $70.52 on Thursday.
+Vanguard International Dividend Appreciation ETF has a twelve month low of $50.55 and a twelve month high of $74.10.
+The stock’s fifty day simple moving average is $69.52 and its 200 day simple moving average is $65.68.

 Receive News & Ratings for Vanguard International Dividend Appreciation ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Vanguard International Dividend Appreciation ETF and related companies with MarketBeat.com's FREE daily email newsletter.